-Next 10 works at the nexus of the economy, the environment and quality of life issues to educate the public and equip policymakers with the tools and data they need to implement comprehensive, effective solutions to the most pressing issues of the day.
+Next 10 is a nonpartisan nonprofit organization that works at the nexus of the economy, the environment and quality of life issues to educate the public and equip policymakers with the expert research and data they need to implement comprehensive, effective solutions to the most pressing issues of the day.
 Our work focuses on three program areas: Clean Energy, Economy & Governance, and Budget.
 Through education and civic engagement, we hope Californians will become more empowered to affect change.

 We call ourselves Next 10 because we are not here for the quick fix.
 Our sights are set on joining with others to improve the state over the next ten years—and the ten years after that.
 Between 2020 and 2030, California must dramatically increase housing availability, achieve significant reductions in greenhouse gas emissions in hard-to-reach areas such as transportation, and address an affordability crisis that is impacting the quality of life for many residents—all while considering shifts in statewide and global economies to help ensure solutions are equitable.

 The decisions we make together will affect California’s economy, environment and quality of life for years to come.
 Together, we can create the brighter future we all want for ourselves and our children.

 Next 10 was founded and is funded by venture capitalist and philanthropist F. Noel Perry.
 In order to accomplish its public policy mission, Next 10 limits its payments of indirect costs for outside research to 5 percent of direct costs.

 F. Noel Perry, Founder firstname.lastname@example.org